losizm/scamper/README.md

 ```

 And, with conversions defined in `scamper.http.types`, you can implicitly
-convert values to header types.
+convert values to the header types.

 ```scala
 import scala.language.implicitConversions